 Our 8:00 am service has a less’ formal’ feel than our 10:15 am service, is shorter in length (about 35 – 40 minutes), and does not include choir anthems, liturgy, or a message geared specifically for children.
 For many, its appeal is its more intimate atmosphere, created by both a smaller crowd and the close proximity of the pastors to the worshiper.
 This service is also geared toward those who must work or participate in other activities on a Sunday but still desire an opportunity to worship.
 The basic elements of worship included in this service – the opening and closing hymns, scripture reading, sermon and prayers – are the same as the 10:15 am service.
 At this service there is a time for the congregation to share their prayer requests aloud if they desire.
 For a more ‘intimate’ setting, all of the congregation sits on the lectern side of the sanctuary.

-Shown above: One of the traditions of the 8:00 am service is taking time before the service begins to greet one another and to pass the Peace of Christ.
-(This has been suspended during the time of COVID-19 for safety reasons.)
+Shown above: One of the early traditions of the 8:00 am service was taking time before the service begins to greet one another and to pass the Peace of Christ.
+This was suspended since the time of COVID-19 for safety reasons.

 The only exceptions to our schedule: there are no 8:00 am services on Easter Sunday, when our outdoor Sunrise Service is held at Whites Road Park at 7:00 am, the second Sunday of December, when we join to celebrate our traditional Advent “White Gift Service” at 10:15 am, and sometimes on the Sundays following Christmas and New Year’s Day – check our publications.

 “For where two or three are gathered in my name, I am there among them.”
 Matthew 18:20 (NRSV)